KiaKafaei1/Data_Science_Portfolio/README.md

 - Different Machine Learning methods - Logistic Regression, Linear Regression and Random Forest.
 - Chi squared significance test
 - Feature importance analysis

+## Predicting Mackerels
+This project was made in collaboration with 2 colleagues; Frederik Bjare and Stanley Frederiksen.

+The goal of this project is to make predictions on how many Mackerels will be caught in the future - within various time intervals and different subareas of EU waters - based on the Fishmap-dataset.
+This could be useful for the fishing industry in able to tell where the likelihood of catching most mackerels would be.

+Models and Methods Used:
+- PGM (Probability graphical models) and Generative Stories
+- Autoregressive models
+- Multiple correlated Timeseries models
+- Imputation method